 Businesses are overall very much aware of the benefits offered by a single customer view.
-According to another Experian report, 93% of organisations believed that they could decrease their costs and improve their overall data efficiency by implementing single customer view.
-However, at the same time, only
+According to another Experian report, 93% of organisations believed that they could decrease their costs and improve their overall data efficiency by implementing one.
+However, at the same time,

-16% of UK businesses surveyed actually had such a single customer view system in place.
+only 16% of UK businesses surveyed actually had such a consolidated system in place.
 The appeal is big, but the road to it is not exactly straightforward.

 A big part of the confusion stems from nailing down the terminology and identifying what business goals are ultimately being met.
 In their book, Levy and Dyché frame this space as a customer data integration (CDI) process.
 This process is what eventually leads to a single customer view (SCV).
 They also specify a list of what this solution isn’t:

 “A CRM tool, a solution to a technical problem, a replacement for a data warehouse, an ‘application’, an analysis tool, an operational data store, the automation of a customer data model”.